 Campagnolo products aren’t specced as original equipment on bikes as widely as components from either Shimano or SRAM because it caters only to the mid and high levels of the market.

-Campagnolo offers seven groupset levels from Veloce at the entry level right up to Super Record.
+Campagnolo offers five groupset levels from Centaur at the mid-price level right up to Super Record.
 The top three groupsets – Super Record, Record and Chorus – come in both mechanical and electronic versions.
 Campagnolo calls its electronic systems EPS: Electronic Power Shift.
 Super-Record EPS is used by UCI WorldTeams UAE Team Emirates, Movistar and Lotto-Soudal.

 Campagnolo also makes disc brakes for some of its groupsets, and in 2017 announced a mid-range 11-speed groupset, Centaur.
-Centaur is intended to compete directly with Shimano's 105 group, and we may see more Campagnolo parts of complete bikes as a result.
+Centaur is intended to compete directly with Shimano's 105 group, but doesn't yet seem to have made significant inroads in the area where 105 dominates, parts specced as original equipment by bike manufacturers.

 Campagnolo's latest is an electronic version of 2018's 12-speed Super Record groupset.
 It comes hot on the heels of SRAM's wireless 12-speed eTap AXS electronic groupset, and in disc brake version it almost certainly takes the crown for the most expensive production groupset you can buy at £4,108.